 It’s a profile that appeals to a wide range of coffee drinkers—especially those who prefer a stronger cup.

+Guided by decades of roasting experience, John Weaver focuses on roast development that preserves body and flavor without creating excessive bitterness.
 Many dark roast coffees become harsh because they are pushed too far during roasting.
 Over-roasting can flatten flavor, increase bitterness, and create burnt or ashy taste.

 Weaver’s focuses on controlled roast development to create dark roast coffee that tastes: